igonzaleztak/nodejs-wallet/README.md

 <p></p>

 The server is programmed using the `express` library of nodejs.
 The webpages are rendered dinamically using the technology `ejs`.
+<p></p>
+For a more detailed information of the architecture of the marketplace check out the following <a href="https://github.com/igonzaleztak/marketplace">link</a>.